PikachuPenial/Titanmod/PATCHNOTES.md

 **>GAMEPLAY**
 *GUNPLAY CHANGES*
-- Hip fire spread has been reduced globally by 25%
+- Hip fire spread has been reduced globally by 20%

+*LEADERBOARD ADJUSTMENT*
+- Added all Accolades as selectable options
+- Visual overhaul of the Leaderboard menu

 **>MAPS**
 *NEW MAPS*
 - Oxide

+**>BALANCE**
+*Glock 17*
+- Reduced spread to 6 (previously 15)

 **>QOL & BUG FIXES**
 - Fixed End Of Game stage breaking if a player leaves the match before the voting phase begins